Eye Candy: Summer of Love – Art, Style + Psychedelia

 The Look That Still Inspires

-The exhibition was a kaleidoscope of posters, fashion and immersive environments – from light shows and album art to bold prints and mirrored furniture.
-The artists and designers behind it all weren’t just reflecting the era — they were reshaping it.
+The exhibition was a kaleidoscope of posters, fashion and immersive spaces – from light shows and album art to bold prints and mirrored furniture.
+It represented a time when the worlds of music and visual art started crisscrossing to create multimedia experiences and architects imagined untethered, mind-altering environments.
+The artists and designers behind it all were reflecting the era while reshaping it.

 Binder, Edwards & Vaughn for Wolff Olins, 1965

-That full-circle feeling came full-on when Steph and I spotted a better-known BEV design at the O2 last December: her fellow Scouser Paul McCartney performed on the Magic Piano they painted for him — a joyful reminder of how the late-60s visual charge continues to light things up.
+That full-circle feeling came full-on when Steph and I spotted a better-known BEV design at the O2 last December: her fellow Scouser Paul McCartney performed on (his own replica of) the Magic Piano they painted for him — a joyful reminder of how the late-60s visual charge continues to light things up.

 Then Meets Now